 EditorEngineProcess, which is spawned when the editor opens a project.
 This makes the editor more resilient.
 However, it means that if you launch the editor in a debugger, by default breakpoints inside the engine runtime code cannot be hit, as you are not attached to the right process.

-The easiest way to fix this, is to use an extension for Visual Studio: Microsoft Child Process Debugging Power Tool
+You can attach manually to this process.
+However, it is much easier to use an extension for Visual Studio: Microsoft Child Process Debugging Power Tool

 This tool enables Visual Studio to automatically attach to all child processes spawned by the parent process, which makes debugging the ez editor much easier.